The July category for the 2019 Food in Jars challenge was to preserve something with stonefruit.

 I bought a whole duck from the freezer section at the grocery store.
 My original plan was to write up a recipe about how to roast a whole duck, but Martha Stewart already did that, so just do it her way.
 It was perfect.
 Our duck was more like 4.5 pounds, so for the last round of 50 minutes per her recipe, we only did 25 and it was done.
 So, 135 minutes total cook time at 425 degrees was what we did.

 The only other thing we did differently than Martha was for the seasoning prior to cooking, we used black pepper and some of the lemon parsley salt I made in February.
-Oh, and my skin slicing pattern isn’t as pretty, of course.
+Oh, and my skin-slicing pattern isn’t as pretty, of course.
 It got the job done.

 Having a roasting pan with a rack is very important for roasting a duck because there is SO much fat that will cook out of it.
 This is why there is such a hot roasting temperature, and also why you cut into the skin before roasting.

-In the last 20 minutes of cook time, I basted it with plum ginger sauce.
+In the last 20 minutes of cooking, I basted it with plum ginger sauce.
 Note: don’t do that.
 It basically kind of burned on the duck skin.
 Just wait and baste it at the very end.
 We served it with extra plum ginger sauce.
 It tasted amazing, it just didn’t make for a beautiful photo!

 On the side, we had fresh snow peas that I seasoned with Penzeys Bangkok Blend and sea salt.